 Vilhelm Lauritzen, Lighting

 A set of four large golden brass pendants by Vilhelm Lauritzen'The Gold Pendant' (Guldpendel) as it is called was designed for The People's House in Copenhagen in 1956 by Vilhelm Lauritzen (1894-1984).
 Here is a set of four of these large golden brass pendants with perforated shades.
 The patented system inside the brass stem allows the length of the cord to be adjusted.
 The pendants were executed by Louis Poulsen, Denmark.
 H. 36,5 cm.
 (14,37 in.)
 W. 18 cm.
 (7,09 in.)

 Hans Olsen, Seating

 Pair of lounge chairs with seat cushions by Hans OlsenThis pair of lounge chairs with seat cushions were designed in 1956 by Hans Olsen (1919-1992).
 The chairs have model number 187.
 They are upholstered with white and black Savak wool by Gabriel.
 Their legs are of stained wood.
-The lounge chairs are executed and marked by Bramin (previously N. A. Jørgensens Møbelfabrik), Denmark.
+The lounge chairs are executed by Bramin (previously N. A. Jørgensens Møbelfabrik), Denmark.
 This chair model was the predecessor to the so-called "Fried Egg" model 188 also designed by Hans Olsen 1956.
 A matching sofa is also available.
 Measurements for the chairs: H. 82cm.
 W. 82 cm.
 D. 70 cm.

 C. H. Brockmann-Petersen, Seating